Hungarian history in the world

 What is the propaganda telling us?

-According to Professor Pál Fodor, one of the most acknowledged researchers of this historical period in Hungary, the Ottoman Occupation was the greatest disaster which happened in Hungarian history.
-He says it crippled and ruined the country mentally, economically, politically, and ethnically, directly leading to the nation`s tragedy in the 20th century.
+According to Professor Fodor Pál, one of the most acknowledged researchers of this historical period in Hungary, the Ottoman Occupation was the greatest disaster that happened in Hungarian history.
+(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+So, Prof. Fodor Pál says it crippled and ruined the country mentally, economically, politically, and ethnically, directly leading to the nation`s tragedy in the 20th century.
 Yet, the Ottoman extension was not only a Hungarian problem, but half of the European countries had to face it as well, especially the Balkans.
 Today, there are many viewpoints as to how historians interpret the Empire`s conquest.
-These interpretations depend on suffered losses, the ways of research and the different historical sources, and let’s not forget national sensitivity.
+These interpretations depend on suffered losses, the ways of research, and the different historical sources, and let’s not forget national sensitivity.
 TV programs try to simplify the entire issue.

-Now, let`s take a look as to how historians of different nations view it.
+Now, let`s take a look at how historians of different nations view it.

 1. The Turks’ concept:

 According to the Ottoman-Turkish point of view, the mainstream opinion in Turkey today is that the conquest was basically a religious thing because the Ottoman Empire just carried out the order of the Ghaza and the Jihad.
 They say its reason was not evil.
-They did not want to build an imperialist great power and conquer other nations as it is said by others.
-No, it was rather a „fettih”, a conquest which is not an „istillah”(an invasion to colonize other lands). /My remark: please, help me to find the correct spelling for the Turkish words…/
+They did not want to build an imperialist great power and conquer other nations as others would say.
+No, it was rather a „fettih”, a conquest that is not an „istillah”(an invasion to colonize other lands). /My remark: please, help me to find the correct spelling for the Turkish words…/

 „Fettih” is a conquest that is intended to bring the holy religion`s peace to the territories which had been in political chaos before.
 A peace, where the members of different religions could live together peacefully.